uranusjr/pystandardpaths/docs/index.rst

 This module contains functions to query standard locations on the local filesystem, for common tasks such as user-specific directories or system-wide configuration directories.
 The functions, location names, and the implementation of how paths are calculated, are based on Qt 5's `QStandardPaths`_ class.

+The current implementation matches that of Qt 5.4.1.
+This matching-Qt-version information can be obtained via :const:`standardpaths.QTVERSION` (as a tuple of integers) and :const:`standardpaths.__qtversion__` (as a string).

 Installation